jolie/docs/glossary.md

 # Definitions

+This document defines the key elements of the linguistic paradigm of (micro)services.

-This document defines the terminology used in the Jolie website and documentation.
+This terminology is used in the Jolie website and documentation.

-## Architectural Paradigm

-These terms are general: they refer to the paradigm of service programming.
-**come detto in chat io qui parlerei direttamente del paradigma linguistico senza differenziare, in altri articoli o nel sito possiamo poi spiegare cosa intendiamo noi come paradigma linguistico**

 ### Operation
 A functionality exposed by a service.